-Refer to Section 14B.9 for guidance on extending adoption assistance under Fostering Futures.
+• Refer to Section 14.9 for guidance on extending adoption and kinship guardianship assistance under Fostering Futures.

-14B.4.2 Responsible agency
+14.4.2 Responsible agency

 All LDSS shall implement the Fostering Futures program for youth who reach age 18 on or after July 1, 2016.
 The LDSS responsible for determining eligibility for and providing extended foster care is the agency holding custody of the youth at age 18 or which held custody at the time of the youth's commitment to DJJ.